AstraBert/jan-scraper/README.md

 ### `scrape_jan_through_api` Function:

 This function uses the previously defined `activate_jan_api` function and interacts with the API related to the Jan application, to obtain responses to user inputs.

+⚠️**PRIOR TO USING THIS FUNCTION** it is better to have already activate Jan API in your app and have initialized the model you want to exploit; to do so:

+1. `Settings > Advanced > Enable API Server`
+2. `Settings > Models > ... > Start Model`

+You could, in theory, exploit the `auto` parameter setting it to True, but this implies doing GUI operations that may not result in the activation of your desired model.

 - **Parameters**:
   - `text`: User input text.
   - `app`: The application to be activated.
   - `model`: The model to be used in the API request.
-  - `is_already_open`: A boolean indicating whether the application is already open.
+  - `auto`: If true, automatically activate Jan API through GUI operations (unstable, better setting it to False)
   - `new_instructions`: Additional instructions for the system content.
   - `name`: Name of the assistant.
   - `description`: Description of the assistant.